arr-ai/arrai/docs/std-seq.md

 # seq

-The `seq` library contains functions that are used for string, array and bytes manipulations.
+The `seq` library contains functions that are used for manipulating sequenced data structures.

 ## `//seq.concat(seqs <: array) <: array` <br/> `concat(seqs <: string) <: string`